radsauce/code-review-old-project/README.md

 git log --reverse
 ```

-You shoul see something like the following:
+You should see something like the following:

 ```bash
 commit 8cf0f22933906b72d4eb868f766249af408c6f7e